A Quick Guide to SNAP Eligibility and Benefits

 - Self-employment income – They require your business records from the last three months or your most recent tax returns.

-There are some documents you can submit that may help you receive SNAP benefits or increment the amount you will receive.
-These documents are:
+There are some documents you can submit that may help you receive SNAP benefits or increase the amount you will receive:

 - Rent costs – You may submit a letter from your landlord, a receipt of your rent or a copy of your current lease.